Syr0ws/MineLocatorBar/README.md

 ```

 The `Waypoint` class represents a waypoint to be displayed in the locator bar.
 A waypoint must have a unique ID and a location
 represented by a `WaypointLocation` class.
-Optionally, a style and an icon can be set using the `WaypointIcon` class.
+Optionally, a style and a color can be set using the `WaypointIcon` class.

 ```java
 // Build the waypoint.